HardikArora0843/Assessment-Backend-W5-AI-Study-Coach-Agent/README.md

 # 🤖 AI Study Coach

-An AI-powered study assistant that lets you upload your study materials and ask questions about them.
-The application is designed to make technical learning easier by combining personal study documents with AI-powered explanations.
+An AI-powered study assistant that enables students and self-learners to upload their study materials and ask questions about them.
+The application combines personal study documents with AI-powered explanations to make revision, concept clarification, and technical interview preparation more effective.

+---

+## 🎯 Who Is It For?

+AI Study Coach is designed for:

+- Computer Science and Engineering students
+- Self-learners preparing for technical subjects
+- Students revising lecture notes
+- Job seekers preparing for technical interviews
+- Anyone who wants AI-assisted learning using their own study material

 ---